mongodb/specifications/source/auth/auth.rst

 and and reauthenticate the connection as described in ``Reauthentication`` section below.

+TODO: Examples of how to evict cache, either comapring token values or by using token generation.

 Speculative Authentication
 ``````````````````````````
 Drivers MUST implement speculative authentication for MONGODB-OIDC during the